Getting to know

-October-Febuary – Starting from autumn the weather is pleasant and is a great time to visit West Bengal.
+October-February – Starting in autumn the weather is pleasant and is a great time to visit West Bengal.
 Apart from the weather, this is also the time for festivals.
 This mega city comes alive during Durga Puja as the city is decorated, street foods and Goddess Durga all over.
 This is followed by Laxmi Puja and Kali Puja.

-December and January – The coolest months and weather becomes very pleasant making it the best time to plan a holiday even though you would need worm cloths for this time, specially during the night.
+December and January – The coolest months and weather becomes very pleasant making it the best time to plan a holiday even though you would need warm clothes for this time, especially during the night.

 You must experience the Historical Ambassador Yellow in Kolkata, they are everywhere and affordable.
-All you need to do is flag down one, negotiate the price and hop in.
+All you need to do is a flag down one, negotiate the price and hop in.
 They do have meters, but it did not see anyone willing to use them.
-By the way I did not care much as it was really affordable, as long as you know the ballpark of the fair price then just negotiate, you can’t loose much.
+By the way, I did not care much as it was really affordable, as long as you know the ballpark of the fair price then just negotiate, you can’t lose much.

-A small three wheeler same like Tuk tuk it can be found most of the areas in Kolkata.
-All you need to do is negotiate a fare price prior to the ride, in some of the cases it’s the only hard part for me specially when I don’t even know the fare price.
+A small three-wheeler same like Tuk tuk it can be found in most of the areas in Kolkata.
+All you need to do is negotiate a fair price prior to the ride, in some of the cases, it’s the only hard part for me especially when I don’t even know the fair price.

-In terms of cost I think it is one of the cheapest metro in the world.
-I did not use much though but it is still one of the most popular mode of transportation among the locals.
+In terms of cost, I think it is one of the cheapest metros in the world.
+I did not use much though but it is still one of the most popular modes of transportation among the locals.
 It’s super clean despite the huge crowd using this during the work days.